This page relates to the 2024-27 National Land Transport Programme.

 NZTA assesses all new state highways and significant upgrades to existing state highways for tolling suitability.

-NZTA may assess all state highways and significant upgrades for tolling at two separate stages and for different purposes:
+NZTA may assess all state highways and significant upgrades for tolling at 2 separate stages and for different purposes:

 1. Detailed business case: assessing the use of tolling to advance the construction of a road.